 Where staff members or other adults use the school's biometric system(s), we will also obtain their consent before they first take part in it, and provide alternative means of accessing the relevant service if they object.
 Staff and other adults can also withdraw consent at any time, and the school will delete any relevant data already captured.

 12. CCTV

-We use CCTV in various locations around the school site to ensure it remains safe.
-We will adhere to the ICO's code of practice for the use of CCTV.
+We use CCTV in various locations around the school site to ensure safety and security.
+We will adhere to the ICO's Video surveillance (including guidance for organisations using CCTV) | ICO for the use of CCTV.